snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 Of course when you compare the compile times to other languages like C++ it's fairly on par.
 But rust isn't only used at a low level, it's kind of an amalgamation between low and high level programming and is often used for both.
+It's not really as easy as saying 'that one thing there' is what's causing issues, it's more of a system of decisions that as a whole lead to this.

 ## Compile time evaluation

-In rust everything happens at compile time...

-As we move more guarantees to the compilation step, the compile times suffer, code execution is not free, especially with rust's ecosystem.
+In rust everything happens at compile time: the borrow checker, build scripts, bundling resources, macro expansion and so on.
+As we move more guarantees to the compilation step, more work is done at compile time and the compile times suffer, code execution is not free.

-Overall I feel like everything that people love about rust, generics, macros, conditional compilation, are what make rust have slow compile times.
-By moving more guarantees to the compilation time, we increase the amount of work done at compile time, thus increasing compile times.

-It's not really as easy as saying 'that one thing there' is what's causing issues, it's more of a system of decisions that as a whole lead to this.
 ### Monomorphization
 A decent chunk of the compile time is spent on [monomorphization](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.